nhmathis/AccelerateGitTutorial/README.md

 For this tutorial you will need an active github repository and a personal token with a minimum of write priority.
 If you have trouble creating a personal token follow this [tutorial](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-Accelerate uses pattern matching to identify which issues are related to wich pull request.
-Since different teams might have different standards, or none at all, I have suggested to use github issue templates to take care of it.
+Accelerate uses pattern matching to identify which issues are related to which pull request.
+Since different teams might have different standards, or none at all, I have suggested to use github issue templates to take care of this consistency.
 In this case we will be using prefix DOC and BUG to identify what kind of issue we are dealing with.

 If you are not familiar with issue templates, you can clone this repository and uses the templates already defined under: [ISSUE_TEMPLATE](https://github.com/danielbarr3ra/AccelerateGitTutorial/tree/main/.github/ISSUE_TEMPLATE)